 Handling shipping costs

-Shipping costs is a significant concern to most export-import businesses.
-Integrating some shipping service providers to your system can be an excellent idea.
+Shipping costs are a significant concern to most export-import businesses.
+Integrating some shipping service providers into your system can be an excellent idea.
 It would save the client the hustle of getting a shipping company to deliver the products.
 So, if you integrate, consumers would be able to choose their favorite service provider and view their various charges.
 Many shipping providers like FedEx and Aramex etc. can be integrated via their web APIs with your site.

 Reliable order management

 The internet is not always reliable, you could lose your inventory system by either power outage or sabotage by hackers, and this, however, can be prevented by employing the proper security.
 It should guard your site against external interference.
-Nevertheless, having an offline inventory system that keeps track of orders, time of order, the quantity of order, and pricing is that much vital.
+Nevertheless, having an offline inventory system that keeps track of orders, time of order, the quantity of order, and pricing is vital.
 It would help if you had a plan of handling multiple orders before even setting up the store.
 This will help a great deal in tracking all orders and updating your inventory.

-This is a necessity for any serious B2B Store, whether you have a single or multiple warehouse spaced out over various localities.
+This is a necessity for any serious B2B Store, whether you have a single or multiple warehouses spaced out over various localities.
 It would help if you had an inventory that has records of the products present in the warehouse, what’s out of stock, and many other details.
 An excellent B2B store must master this technique and integrate the warehouses and maintain a clean record for better management.

 This is, of course, an optional feature but a very attractive one.
 Placing this feature on your site enables customers to pick out items and reach out for negotiations on the pricing.
 Once an agreement is reached, you can edit the payable amount and update the new price.
 This is very healthy for maintaining good customer relations.